yuligros/stam/README.md

 [Note: I am aware that it was not requested but I was able to get into it. :)]
 * Users have the option of logging out, as well as seeing their user name on each web page.

+## Assignment 10

+* I created a new blueprint t called: ‘assignment10’.
+* The blueprint template contains:
+a.
+Insertion form - a form that helps to insert a new user to the table ‘users’.
+b.
+Update form -  a form that helps to update specific user in the the table ‘users’
+c.
+Deletion form - a form that helps to delete any user according to its id or any other unique identifier from the table ‘users’.
+d.
+List of users - displays the list of users.